Interstate Business Route 29

 Missouri

 Interstate 229 loops west from I-29 to Downtown St. Joseph along the Missouri River while I-29 bypasses the city to the east.
-In addition to the urban freeway loop, a 14.066 mile Business Loop travels surface roads through St. Joe.
+In addition to the urban freeway loop, a 14.066 mile long Business Loop follows streets and arterials through St. Joe.

-Business Loop I-29 veers northwest from Exit 44 with U.S. 169 along a four-lane arterial (Belt Highway) to Pear Street.
+Business Loop I-29 branches northwest from Exit 44 with U.S. 169 along a four lane arterial (Belt Highway) to Pear Street.
 U.S. 169 stays north parallel to I-29 while the business route follows Pear Street west and Garfield Avenue north adjacent to a BNSF Railroad.
 The locally maintained section separates into a couplet along 9th and 10th Streets (old U.S. 59) across Downtown.

-The one-way pair combines along Frederick Avenue at Francis Street (old U.S. 36 / Missouri 6) by St. Joseph City Hall.
-The three-lane boulevard angles northeast to Highly Street, and east back to U.S. 169 (Belt Parkway) at East Hills Mall.
+The one-way pair combines along Frederick Avenue at Francis Street (old U.S. 36 / Missouri Route 6) by St. Joseph City Hall.
+The three lane boulevard angles northeast to Highly Street, and east back to U.S. 169 (Belt Parkway) at East Hills Mall.

 Belt Parkway constitutes a commercial arterial northward to the Andrew County line, and a rural divided highway from the village of Country Club to I-29 at Exit 53.
 Business Loop I-29 overlaps with U.S. 169 from Frederick Boulevard to Rochester Road and U.S. 59 from Country Club Road to Interstate 29.